Not Gonna Get Us: Music video

 The video starts off with Julia and Lena's mugshots being placed on screen, with the truck's engine starting up and steam surrounding the two girls and the vehicle.
 They then are outside in a snowy environment, where they steal a large truck and ride off through an airfield, breaking through a fence while singing.
 The two girls later find themselves in snow-covered Siberia.
 They run over a construction worker in the middle of the road, who is played by Ivan Shapovalov.
 After breaking through another fence, some family photos of both the girls as young children are shown during the video.
 Towards the end, Yulia and Lena climb to the roof of the truck and stand on top, hugging and smiling as they continue to sing the song, until they crack the lens of the camera as they leave.

 The video was directed by their former producer Ivan Shapovalov.
-The music video is a re-edited version of the original video "Nas Ne Dogonyat", altered to remove the lip synching (usually by adding a broken glass shot over the shots of them singing).
+The music video is a re-edited version of the original video "Nas Ne Dogonyat", altered to remove the lip syncing (usually by adding a broken glass shot over the shots of them singing).

 Media appearances

-In the 2009 film, Thick as Thieves the song is played twice.
-First in a club in Russian, on the first encounter of the characters played by Antonio Banderas and Radha Mitchell and at the end of the film in English when they meet again in the same club.

-It also appears in Lilya 4-ever and Chechenia Warrior 3.

-A Russian/English remix of this song used during Russian team's entrance at Sochi 2014 Winter Olympics.